About this listing

-The apartment is stocked with gourmet coffee, creamers and light breakfast items.
+The kitchen is stocked with gourmet coffee, creamers and light breakfast items.
 A bar with two bar stools is available in the kitchen from which to enjoy meals.

 A gas fire place in the bedroom provides a romantic and warm setting for comfortable sleep during the winter.
 In addition electric baseboard heat is in the kitchen and bath to ensure your comfort.

 A four drawer wooden bureau holds the 32 inch flat screen television.
-We offer our guests FREE high speed internet and Dish TV on a brand new 32" LG flatscreen!
+We offer our guests FREE high speed internet and Dish TV.
 Enjoy a full array of FREE movies available on HBO, Cinemax, Starz and Showtime.
-There is a digital clock with an iPod docking station next to the bed.

 In the closet you will find extra towels, sheets, blankets, pillows and a full sized ironing board and iron.